 In 1945 The AKC recognised the Black and Tan as the first of the six Coonhounds as an entirely separate breed from the American Foxhound and the first registered was Grand Mere Big Rock Molly.

 The Black & Tan Coonhound is a hunting dog, utilising their strong nose and long ears to gather scent.
 Nose to the ground they trail with skill and determination, having the ability to go all day.
 Then giving voice or 'barking-up' when their quarry is 'treed'.

 Although primarily bred to trail Racoon their brave nature makes them easily trained to track all animals, deer & wild cat included.

-This pack of Black and Tans in the photo to the left were owned and bred by William N. Cosner of Maple Hill Farm of Greencastle, Indiana.
+This pack of Black and Tans were owned and bred by William N. Cosner of Maple Hill Farm of Greencastle, Indiana.

 Mr. Cosner was an active breeder of the old fashioned, long-eared Black and Tan coonhound for over 75 years.